gideontong/emote-library/README.md

-# Quick Emote
+# Emote Library

-A GitHub-hosted CDN for pasting emotes into Discord
+View the live deployment at [gg.egid.tech](https://gg.egid.tech).
+Emote library is a GitHub-hosted CDN for delivering emotes on Discord and Slack.